 Android’s market share in China over the last year.
 Source: Statcounter

 2. Find the right app store(s) for your goals

 Understanding which Android app stores are available in China is your first step towards a successful launch.
 Next, you’ll need to understand which of these app stores are right for you.
 It will be quite difficult to launch on all possible Android stores in China since there are over 400 of them available, so it’s best to look at the biggest ones first.
 For example, K-pop idol app CHOEAEDOL launched on several Android app stores in China (OPPO App Market, VIVO App Store, Xiaomi Store, and 360 Mobile Assistant), reaching over 40% of the market this way.

 The top 5 Android app stores in China account for over 70% of the market share, making them ideal starting points for your launch.
 According to data from Q1 2021, these are the 5 biggest Android app stores in China:

 There’s a lot more to talk about China’s top Android stores but we’ll do a deep-dive in a future article, so stay tuned!

 Another interesting thing to note is that some app stores are geared towards gaming apps, while others aren’t.
 If you have a gaming app, for example, there are app stores dedicated to gaming – here are some of the biggest ones:

 In order to reach your ideal Android audience, you must have a good understanding of what each of the main app stores has to offer.
 Some of them will be geared towards certain types of apps or games, or they will cater towards certain user demographics, so make sure you target only the ones that are relevant to your app and your goals.

-There are over 710 million Android users in China.
-Combined with China’s growing spending power and its surging middle class, Android offers incredibly strong monetization opportunities, and we’ve seen that being the case especially in the gaming sector.
+There are over 710 million users in China’s Android ecosystem.
+Combined with China’s growing spending power and its surging middle class, Android offers incredibly strong monetization opportunities, and we’ve seen that being the case in the gaming sector.